GPT-5.2 Prompting Guide

 GPT-5.2 is more concise by default than GPT-5.1, but more willing to expand when reasoning effort is high or when instructions are underspecified.

-If you require consistent brevity (e.g. voice agents), continue to be explicit:
+If you require consistent brevity (for example, voice agents), continue to be explicit:

 “Be concise.
 Respond in under two sentences because you are on a phone call.”